-D = 12 bit displacement

-$-4096 \le D \le +4096$ (Assume P is pointing to the third location when the effective address is calculated.)
+d = 12 bit displacement -4096 de44096 (Assume P is pointing to the third location when the effective address is calculated.)

-"D" is a twos complement integer.
+Note that "d" is a twos complement integer.
 The four bits marked XXXX will be disregarded by the MLCP firmware.
 Because the branch displacement may be equal to the address space size of the MLCP memory, care should be taken to ensure that the CCP does not branch into the CCB or the LCT area.
 The MLCP does not include protection in this instance.